 - Using a dark background and light text; and

-- Using WebAim’s colour contrast checker to verify your choice.
+- Using a colour contrast checker to verify your choice.

-- Remember to ensure that all colours used conform.
-This includes links that change colour after being used once, and headings in menus and sidebars, as well as main content.
+Remember to ensure that all colours used conform.
+This includes links that change colour after being used once, and headings in menus and sidebars, as well as the main content.

 Make sure that any embedded charts or images of charts have the minimum contrast between elements (for example, bars, axes and labels).